What is the most often asked question about Travel Photography?

 Maybe you are just looking for social media sharing and posting instagram photos where a smartphone might do the trick.

-On the other hand if you are going to be printing hi-res prints for gallery shows, shooting sporting events and fast motion or if you take most of your photos in low light situations then you are probably going to want to go up the camera chain and spend more money on a DSLR.
+On the other hand if you are going to be printing hi-res prints for gallery shows, shooting sporting events and fast motion or if you take most of your photos in low light situations then you are probably going to want to go up the camera chain and spend more money on a higher end camera.

 4. What do you photograph?

-Different cameras are geared to different situations.
+When searching for a camera for travel remember that different cameras are geared to different situations.
 For example; The person who loves to shoot spontaneously from the hip, like capturing festivals and candid moments will want to look for something that is more compact and quick and easy to use.
 Taking the time to set up the manual functions and change lenses could cause you to lose that moment in time.
+Read more: Holi Festival India

 The person who loves to plan where they are going to be, has a good idea of shooting conditions and knows exactly what they want to capture will want to go with the feature rich DSLR instead of a Point-and-Shoot.
 The DSLR gives you the flexibility of interchangeable lenses and a host of user-defined controls that allow you to set the camera up for any particular situation.